trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     ```

 Password for basic authentication.
 Does not require setting `--fork.username`.
-When combined with `--fork.username`, the shorthand is `{ headers: { "Authorization": "Basic {ENCODED-BASIC-HEADER}" } }`
+When combined with `--fork.username`, the shorthand is `{ headers: { "Authorization": "Basic {ENCODED-BASIC-HEADER}" } }`.

-If the `--fork.headers` specifies an authorization header, it will be inserted after the Basic token.
+If the `--fork.headers` specifies an authorization header, the header is inserted after the Basic token.

 **`--fork.jwt`**